-5.1.3 Protecting ESB's reputation
+4.1.3 Protecting ESB's reputation

 - i.
 Upholding the highest standards of corporate governance and compliance with all applicable laws and regulations; - ii.
-Guiding and supporting management in meeting ethical obligations including as a responsible taxpayer and employer; and - iii.
-Maintaining high standards in our communications (including on social media) at all times.
+Guiding and supporting management in meeting ethical obligations including as a responsible taxpayer and employer.

-5.1.4 Acting with integrity
+4.1.4 Acting with integrity

-- i.
-Adhering to the Board Policy on Fees & Expenses and leading by example by claiming expenses only as appropriate to business needs; - ii.
+- Adhering to the Board Policy on Fees & Expenses and leading by example by claiming expenses only as appropriate to business needs; - ii.
 Never engaging in bribery or corruption or conducting activities in breach of applicable economic sanctions; and - iii.
 Complying with any ESB policies applicable to us as Board members (including ESB's Market Abuse Policy).

-5.2 How we Treat Each Other
+4.2 How we Treat Each Other